Jcparkyn/phetch/README.md

 # Phetch

-Phetch is a small Blazor library for handling async query state, in the style of [React Query](https://github.com/tannerlinsley/react-query) or [SWR](https://github.com/vercel/swr).
+Phetch is a small Blazor library for handling async query state, in the style of [React Query](https://github.com/tannerlinsley/react-query), [SWR](https://github.com/vercel/swr), or [RTK Query](https://redux-toolkit.js.org/rtk-query/overview).

 Currently, Phetch is only designed for use with Blazor WebAssembly.
-However, there are no dependencies on Blazor or ASP.NET Core, so in theory it can be used anywhere that supports .NET Standard 2.1.
+However, the core package (Phetch.Core) has no dependencies on Blazor or ASP.NET Core, so in theory it can be used anywhere that supports .NET Standard 2.1.

 | :warning: Note: Phetch is in early development and likely to change. |
 |:---------------------------------------------------------------------|